 Upon successful completion of this one-hour course, the participant should be able to:

 Describe the 9 components of the instructional design process.

 Develop and plan for performance objectives based on cognitive, affective, and psychomotor learning domains.

 Identify appropriate instructional strategies and methods based on educational needs of the learner.

 Apply the "Backwards Design" and "Integrated Design" methods to ensure instructional planning is complete.

-Drew provides a wide variety of direct and consulting nutrition education and counseling services for businesses and individuals across New York state and Toronto, Canada.
-He specializes in instructional design, creativity in teaching and learning, experiential learning, and L. Dee Fink's Significant Learning Experiences (SLE).
+Drew Hemler is local, state, and national award-winning registered dietitian, practicing in both the U.S. and Canada.
+He provides a variety of direct and consulting nutrition education and communications services for businesses and individuals across New York state and Toronto, Canada.

 Drew has served as Social Media Manager for the New York State Academy of Nutrition and Dietetics, as well as former Communications Editor, Conference Chairman, Strategic Planning, Grants, Awards, and Taskforce Committee Member.
 Drew is a proud Fellow of the Academy of Nutrition and Dietetics.